manasesjesus/builtio-microservice-monitoring/README.md

-## Monitoring Cumulocity microservices using Built.io
+## Monitoring Cumulocity microservices using Built.io Flow

 Third-party services can be employed to monitor microservices deployed in Cumulocity IoT.
-One cool tool to achieve such goal is [Built.io](https://www.built.io/).
+One cool tool to achieve such goal is [Built.io Flow](https://www.built.io/).

 This is a small workflow to monitor the health endpoint of a microservice deployed in the Cumulocity IoT platform.
 If the microservice is not up and running, Built.io will notify a Slack channel and create an alarm in Cumulocity.